schoolsbycounty

 Understanding Per-Pupil Spending Across America

-This analysis uses NCES School District Finance Survey (F-33) data aggregated to the county level across all 3,143 US counties.
-We examine geographic patterns, the relationship between spending and outcomes, and what the data reveals about education funding equity in America.
+This analysis uses NCES School District Finance Survey (F-33) data aggregated to the county level across 3,144 US counties and county-equivalent areas.
+We examine geographic patterns, the relationship between spending and completion metrics, and what the data shows about school-finance variation.

 The Geographic Divide: Where America Spends the Most and Least

-This pattern is driven primarily by three factors: cost of living, state funding formulas, and local property tax bases.
-A county in Westchester, New York spending $28,000 per pupil is operating in a very different economic context than a county in rural Mississippi spending $8,500 — but the spending gap still matters.
+This pattern is associated with regional costs, state funding formulas, and local property tax bases.
+A county in Westchester, New York spending $28,000 per pupil is operating in a very different economic context than a county in rural Mississippi spending $8,500, but the spending gap is still visible in the finance data.

 The Top-Spending States

-States with the highest average per-pupil spending share common characteristics: strong teachers' unions, high cost of living, and education funding models that channel significant state revenue to schools.
+States with the highest average per-pupil spending often share high labor costs, higher regional costs of living, and funding models that channel significant state or local revenue to schools.
 New York leads the nation with an average exceeding $25,000 per pupil in many counties, followed by the District of Columbia, Connecticut, New Jersey, and Vermont.

 The Bottom-Spending States